jpignata/somanymachines/content/tx/specification-gaming-and-the-coding-interview.md

 they used to run a series of commands starting with `DROP DATABASE`.
 The veneer of the coding interview suggests to candidates that hiring managers are wisened monks who spent a lifetime in study for this moment to test your mettle.
-It belies the reality: that same hiring manager is going to give you a Word document with production database credentials on your first day and no amount of practicing dynamic programming questions will prepare you for that.
+It belies the reality: that same hiring manager has no idea what they are doing and will hand you a Word document with production database credentials on your first day.
+No amount of practicing dynamic programming questions will prepare you for that.

-Trends in hiring move slowly and while anxiety and backlash over the coding interview continues to build, there isn't much in the way of data to show if these interviews are effective or otherwise.
+Trends in hiring move slowly and while anxiety and backlash over the coding interview seems to be building, there isn't much in the way of data to show if these interviews are effective or otherwise.
 For professional developers some navel gazing and soul searching is warranted: is this tool identifying the right candidates or are we unintentionally asking people to drive backwards?